dattv/ML-DL-Lecture-Notes/LSTM_Image_Analysis.md

 The cell remembers values over arbitrary time intervals and the three gates regulate the flow of information into and out of the cell.

+LSTM networks are well-suited to classifying, processing and making predictions based on time series data, since there can be lags of unknown duration between important events in a time series.
+LSTMs were developed to deal with the exploding and vanishing gradient problems that can be encountered when training traditional RNNs.
+Relative insensitivity to gap length is an advantage of LSTM over RNNs, hidden Markov models and other sequence learning methods in numerous applications.

 # References